Quadratic Equation Calculator

 Example 3: Two Complex Solutions

-Finally, y₃=x²-4x+8 is studied to show how a quadratic function can have two complex solutions.
-Figure 4 shows that y₃ does not cross the x-axis.
+Finally, let's examine the function y₃=x²-4x+8 to see how a quadratic equation can yield two complex solutions.
+As illustrated in Figure 4, the parabola for y₃ never intersects the x-axis.

 Figure 4: y₃=x²-4x+8

-A complex number is a number that is expressed in the form of a combination of real and imaginary numbers and takes the form of a+ib.
+A complex number is a combination of real and imaginary numbers, typically expressed in the form a+ib.

-In this case,'i' in complex numbers stands for the imaginary unit, representing the square root of -1.
+In this format, 'i' stands for the imaginary unit, which represents the square root of -1.

-The term A denotes the real part of the complex number (Re).
-On the other hand, ib is the imaginary number (Im) where i=√-1.
+The term a denotes the real part of the complex number (Re).
+On the other hand, ib represents the imaginary part (Im), where i=√-1.

-The square root will contain a negative number when the term b²-4ac is less than zero.
-Thus, taking the square root of a negative number requires using complex numbers.
+Whenever the discriminant b²-4ac is less than zero, the quadratic formula requires taking the square root of a negative number, which is only possible using complex numbers.

 $$x = \frac{-b ± \sqrt{b² – 4ac}}{2a} = \frac{-(-4) ± \sqrt{(-4)^2 – 4 × 1 × 8}}{2 × 1} = \frac{4 ± \sqrt{-16}}{2} = 2 ± 2i$$